-This quick and easy slouchy crochet zig zag beanie may look complicated but it’s actually very simple once you have mastered how to complete the V Stitch.
+This quick and easy slouchy beanie crochet pattern may look complicated with it’s zig zag crochet stitch but it’s actually very simple once you have mastered how to complete the V Stitch.
 (Don’t be scared if you’re a beginner, it’s only a clever combination of double crochet stitches).

 I made mine in cotton which means it’s popular for summer too (it never gets too warm in North West England!)

 Crocheted in the round from a magic circle it is worked top down so it can be adapted to any size from a cosy beanie or add more rows to create a more slouchy hipster look.

 Buy the ad free PDF on Etsy here

 Add to your Ravelry queue for another day here

 What Materials Do I Need To Crochet My Slouchy Beanie?